John Mason (governor): Nova Scotia

+New England

+Captain Mason was granted several land grants describing land in present day New Hampshire and Maine in the years from 1621 - 1631.

-Upon returning to England, Mason consulted with Sir William Alexander about the possibility of establish settlements on Nova Scotia.
-In 1622, Mason and Sir Ferdinando Gorges received a land patent from the Plymouth Council for New England for all the territory lying between the Merrimack and Kennebec rivers.
+In 1622, Mason and Sir Ferdinando Gorges received a land patent from the Plymouth Council for New England for the territory lying between the Merrimack and Kennebec rivers, extending 60 miles inland.
 In 1629 they divided the grant along the Piscataqua River, with Mason receiving the southern portion.
 The colony was recharted as the Province of New Hampshire.
 It included most of the southeastern part of the current state of New Hampshire, as well as portions of present-day Massachusetts north of the Merrimack.

+The Plymouth Council granted to Captain Mason the grant of Laconia on Nov.
+17, 1629, comprising an inland tract of land of indefinite bounds, intended to describe inland lands behind the tract described in 1622.

 Although Mason never set foot in New England, he was appointed first vice-admiral of New England in 1635.
 He died that same year while preparing for his first voyage to the new colony.